Topological mixing in CAT(-1) metric spaces: Proof of topological mixing

-For each $n\in\mathbb{N},$ let $t_{n}$ be a real number realizing the distance in the left hand side of the above equation.
-By equation (\ref {7.2ofcoo}), is clear that $t_{n}\rightarrow+\infty.$ As the generalized Busemann function $\alpha$ is Lipschitz (with Lipschitz constant 1) with respect to the third variable, it follows that for all $n\in\mathbb{N},$
+For each $n\in\mathbb{N},$ let $t_{n}$ be the real number realizing the distance in the left-hand side of the above equation (cf. lemma \ref{pro}).
+By equation (\ref{7.2ofcoo}), is clear that $t_{n}\rightarrow+\infty.$ As the generalized Busemann function $\alpha$ is Lipschitz (with Lipschitz constant 1) with respect to the third variable, it follows that for all $n\in \mathbb{N},$

-$\xi_{n}$ is chosen so that $\phi^{n}\left( h\left( 0\right) \right) $ and $ f\left( 0\right) $ are equidistant from $\xi_{n},$ thus,
+$\xi_{n}$ is chosen so that $\phi^{n}\left( h\left( 0\right) \right) $ and $f\left( 0\right) $ are equidistant from $\xi_{n},$ thus,

 The latter combined with equation (\ref{zero}) implies that